My Pool Day Essentials

 0

-So, you are getting things ready to head out the door to the pool and you are making a mental checklist of the things you need to bring.
+So, you are getting things ready to head out the door to the pool, and you are making a mental checklist of the things you need to bring.
 What is on your list?
 On my list – all the things.
 Like, not just a bag of things, but things in my arms and on the car floor.
 Should I have this many things?
 I do not know.
 But it makes pool time fun and easy.
-Which, let’s face it, we all need more of in our lives.
+Which let’s face it, we all need more of in our lives.

-Do yourself a favor and create a note in your phone, listing out all the things you take with you to the pool each time.
+Do yourself a favor and create a note on your phone, listing out all the things you take with you to the pool each time.
 Work smarter, not harder!
 These are my pool essentials:

-Sunscreen, Hats, & Sunglasses
+Sunscreen, Hats, and Sunglasses

-I have been burnt one too many times in my life and I never want my kids to have to go through that.
+I have been burnt one too many times in my life, and I never want my kids to have to go through that.
 I want them to get a healthy amount of vitamin D and not turn into little lobsters.
 There are cool sunscreen applicators you can get online, and Banana Boat has a roll-on stick.
 Teach your kiddo how to apply their own sunscreen.
 Grab those hats and sunglasses, too, in case you’re hopping out of the pool for a bit and need a little shade.

 Towels